 No Makeup, Lotion, Face Wash, Serums, Shampoo, Conditioner, Etc.

 No use of Neosporin or Petroleum based products other than healing cream.

 No anti-aging products or facial products containing alpha hydroxyls (ahas), retin-A, lactic or glycolic acids.

 Do not apply any anti-acne products (e.g. Benzoyl peroxide, salicylic acid, proactiv, etc.) Or lightening creams (skin bleaching creams) such as hydroquinone to the treated area while healing.

-Glycolic acid, microdermabrasion, and chemical face peel products must be kept away from the tattooed area as continued use could lighten the pigment.
+Glycolic acid, microdermabrasion, and chemical face peel products and exfoliants must be kept away from the tattooed area as continued use could lighten the pigment.

 If you are having laser resurfacing or laser hair removal after your tattoo has healed, please inform the laser technician.
 Continue at your own discretion.
 Laser procedures may darken, lighten, or discolor the tattooed area.

 Once the treated area is completely healed, any changes or additions that need to be made can be done at your follow-up appointment no sooner than 6-8 weeks later.

 There are no implied or written guarantees if you do not take care of your tattoo.